Martial law in Poland: 16 December 1981; Wujek Coal Mine

 Three days after restrictions were imposed, miners at the Wujek Coal Mine in the industrial city of Katowice began striking against the declaration of martial law by General Jaruzelski.
 Most of the miners and workers at Wujek were allied with the Solidarity Movement, with its leaders boycotting the state industries.
 Furthermore, coal was a precious fuel source that was used for generating electricity and heat, but also a major export material.
 By selling and exporting coal, the communist government obtained enough money to gradually pay off the outstanding debt.
 However, as Solidarity boycotted the mines in Silesia and demonstrations became more frequent, the production level dropped considerably along with revenue.

 Jaruzelski perceived this as a threat to both state security and the economy.
 The forces used in the thrust consisted of eight ZOMO squads supported by ORMO, seven water cannons, three regiments with infantry combat vehicles and one tank regiment.
 It was decided that the situation was far too serious for adopting the principles of morality to appropriately deal with the miners.
 Instead, the well-equipped ZOMO and army troops fired at the protesters with a "shoot to kill" technique.
-21 were wounded, 8 were killed on the spot and 1 died in hospital, with the youngest victim being only 19 years old.
+Twenty-one were wounded, eight were killed on the spot and one died in hospital, with the youngest victim being 19 years old.
 The remaining crowd was violently dispersed.
 The miners repeatedly fought back with their work tools and, in retaliation, wounded dozens of soldiers and militiamen.
 It was one of the deadliest single incidents during the martial law period.